binaypoudel/Cover_Go/README.md

 4.View the report by entering the command as
     npx playwright show-report

-The Assignment are performed in the POM(Page Object Model) design pattern and also adhering all the task requirements as mentioned in the assignment.
+B. The Assignment are performed in the POM(Page Object Model) design pattern and also adhering all the task requirements as mentioned in the assignment.

-The Assignment is in Headed mode where you can view the UI while running the test.
+C. The Assignment is in Headed mode where you can view the UI while running the test.

-The folder Structure is as Below:
+D. The folder Structure is as Below:

 CoverGo_assignment/
 ├── api/

 │   ── baseApi.ts